'Based' Paganism vs. Christianity

 This is strange because people can research the philosophies I mentioned earlier, Platonism, Gnosticism, Stoicism, Hermeticism and can analyze and critique them and look at them as models of reality perfectly comparable to modern philosophical assumptions and approaches.
 But we have been taught to view Christianity as this separate category, that can’t possibly be a model of reality, but is a something merely “moral” or “personal” or “spiritual” which are all terms that have been debased to mean nothing at all.

 A Christian believes that Jesus’s resurrection was a true historical event, and a prelude of a general resurrection to come and that he established a Church and sacraments which are his vehicles for having man recover from sin within this life to prepare for his roles in the next.
-The orthodox Christian Church is an unbroken chain since that period, and oft built on yet older philosophical and liturgical practices.
+The Orthodox Christian Church is an unbroken chain since that period, and oft built on yet older philosophical and liturgical practices.

-If you find this alien or God unbelieveable, you can do yourself the favor of prayer and visit a priest and see what happens.
+If you find this alien, or God unbelieveable, you can do yourself the favor of prayer and visit a priest and see what happens.

 They don’t even believe it.